-From 1 September 2018 you must meet requirements under the new import health standard for vehicles, machinery, and equipment relating to the brown marmorated stink bug risk season.
+From 1 September 2018 you must meet requirements under the new import health standard for vehicles, machinery, and parts relating to the brown marmorated stink bug risk season.

 From 1 December 2018 you must certify used machinery as cleaned, and heat treat and certify used wire cables.

-- Download the IHS for vehicles, machinery and equipment [PDF, 732 KB]
+- Download the IHS for vehicles, machinery and parts [PDF, 775 KB]

 This import process is for:

 - new and used cars, and other vehicles

 - rural and building machinery

 Processes for importing products related to vehicles, machinery, and parts are elsewhere on the website.
 Follow these steps if imported goods are:

 - arriving in New Zealand by seacraft

 All vehicles, machinery, and parts imported into New Zealand must be clean – internally and externally.